openmrs/cbr-docker-ohie/README.md

 named **console-config.json** inside the **openhim** folder and set the value of the **host** field to the IP address of the remote machine.

-Below are URLs to visit to access each system,
+Below are URLs to visit to access each instance,

 OpenMRS Instance 1 - http://localhost:8080/openmrs